graintm/EE282-HW3/genome.summary.md

-## This script with summarize the _D. melanogaster_ genome by downloading it, checking its integrity, and creating three files which provide information about the nucleotide content.
+## This script will summarize the _D. melanogaster_ genome by downloading it, checking its integrity, and creating three files which provide information about the nucleotide content.

 ```
 #!/usr/bin/env bash